GaloisInc/BESSPIN-Tool-Suite/docs/AWS/buildFireSimBinaries.md

 # Building Firesim Binaries on an F1 Instance #

-This document details the process of building important Firesim binaries used by `fett.py` to run on AWS PV-FireSim.
+This document details the process of building important Firesim binaries used by `besspin.py` to run on AWS PV-FireSim.
-The binaries are stored in the SSITH-FETT-Binaries repository.
+The binaries are stored in the BESSPIN-LFS repository.
 A short description of each binary follows.

 * `nbd.ko` - Network block device kernel driver.
 Used for mounting qcow2